Field Trip: The Ecology and Birds at Mount St. Helens Silver Lake with Gina Roberti *FULL*

 What makes Mount St. Helens unique for birdwatching?
-Volcanoes create disturbances in the landscape, and this creates a mosaic of habitat types that afford a high diversity of birds.
-Join naturalist Gina Roberti on an ecology and birding tour of Silver Lake at the Mount St. Helens Visitors Center at Seaquest State Park.
+Volcanoes create disturbances in the landscape and this in turn creates a mosaic of habitat type that affords a high diversity of birds.
+Join naturalist Gina Roberti for an exploration of the pocket of old growth forest and volcanic history of Silver Lake at the Mount St. Helens Visitors Center and Seaquest State Park.
 Learn how volcanoes shape the landscape and how we, as people, can be more informed of volcanic hazards.

-- The field trip will take place at the Mount St. Helens Visitors Center at Seaquest State Park and will include hiking along forest trails in Seaquest State Park and along the 3/4 mile ADA-accessible boardwalk trail.
-At the time of the field trip, the Mount St. Helens Visitors Center may be closed.
-Groups are welcome to come earlier and explore the visitors center, exhibits, and ranger presentations.
+- The field trip will take place at the Mount St. Helens Visitors Center at Seaquest State Park and will include hiking along forest trails in Seaquest State Park and along the ¾ mile ADA-accessible boardwalk trail.
+At the time of the field trip, the Visitors Center may be closed, but groups are welcome to come earlier and explore the visitors center, exhibits, and ranger presentations.

 - There is very little cell phone reception at the meeting location after leaving the I-5 highway corridor.
 Please plan in advance.